carmencchow/bellabeat_casestudy/README.md

 <h3>Recommendations</h3>

 *  <b>AI Integration & Health Reporting</b>
-Introduce an AI feature in Bellabeat's Leaf and Tracker app that can help users set personalized goals, answer health questions, intepret health data, and recommend personalized workouts based on their health data and goals.
-Users can interact with the AI to set and suggest workouts, make recommendations and modifications to their plans etc. The AI can be relied on to perform coaching, reporting, motivate.
+Implement an AI feature in Bellabeat's Leaf and Tracker app that can help users set personalized goals, answer health questions, intepret health data, and recommend personalized workouts based on their health data and goals.
+Users can interact with the AI chatbot to set and suggest workouts, make recommendations and modifications to their plans etc. The AI can be relied on to perform coaching, reporting, motivate.
 Weekly progress reports and scores that measure improvement from week to week across key metrics such as calories burned, hours asleep, step count, and minutes of moderate-vigorous activity.

 *  <b>Built-in Workouts</b>
 Bellabeat can introduce moderate to high-intensity workouts designed to help all users reach their daily fitness goals.
 Bellabeat should communicate to their customers the importance of limiting the number of sedentary hours and increasing the minutes of moderate to vigorous activity so they are meeting the recommended 150-300 minutes every week.
 Bellabeat can introduce short workouts with the messaging "Every Move Counts" in reference to the World Health Organization's Every Move Counts initiative.